AREAS OF PRACTICE – EXPUNCTION

 If you have successfully completed a term of deferred adjudication you may be eligible for an “Order of Non-Disclosure.”
+In addition, a new law permits the sealing of first time DWI convictions under certain limited circumstances.
 I’m a board certified Brazos County criminal defense Attorney and can discuss the possibility of obtaining your order of Non-disclosure (sealing), which prohibits law enforcement agencies from releasing information relating to your case into the public domain.
 If your case meets specific requirements, the sealing order can keep your record secret from employers and others investigating your criminal history.

 Please call to discuss the specifics of your case and the possibility of obtaining an expungement or non-disclosure order regarding your criminal arrest record.
 If you need a Expungement or Non-Disclosure Attorney we can help.